kirby-deprecated-plugins/kirby-shortcode/readme.md

 ## 3. Add support to templates and snippets

-By default, `kt` and `kirbytext` is replaced to also include shortcodes.
-Out of the box you can just to this:
+By default, `kt` and `kirbytext` are overwritten by this plugin to support shortcodes.

+**Out of the box you can do one of the following:**

 ```php
 echo $page->text()->kt();
 echo $page->text()->kirbytext();
 ```

-If you prefer to separate them, you can disable the field method and then do this instead:
+If you prefer keep `kt` and `kirbytext` untouched, you can disable the field method and then do this instead:

 ```php
 echo shortcode::parse($page->text());